d-smith/ml-speciality-notes/acloud.guru/03-streaming-data-collection.md

 * Partition keys used to map data to shards
 * Sequence numbers used to order the data in each shard
-* Consists of a sequence of data records, ingested at 1000 records per seconds
+* Consists of a sequence of data records, ingested at 1000 records per second
 * Default limit of 500
 * Data record: seq no, partition key, data blob up to 1 MB
 * Transient data store - retained from 24 hours up to 7 days